How to Establish Relationships Between Parent and Child Companies in Bulk

 3. Hubspot users will see a Labels field which is used to name the relationship.
 Here, this is set as Child to Parent.

 4. The Companies Filter is used to narrow the company records down to those that might be parent companies.
-To identify these, this filter will only look at companies that have, “HQ” in the company title.
+To identify these, this filter will only look at companies that have “HQ” in the company title.
 Update this filter to match the convention established for identifying parent companies in your CRM.

-6. Match Field is the corresponding parent company field to be matched with the child record.
+7. The second Companies Field is the corresponding parent company field to be matched with the child record.

-The Field Name and Match Field are often the same for both the parent and child companies unless you are using a custom field to track an identifier.
+In this template, Insycle will try to match the child Company Name value to the parent Company Name value, and the child Company Domain Name will be matched to the parent Company Domain Name.
+The two matching fields are often the same for both the parent and child companies unless you are using a custom field to track an identifier.

-7. The Comparison Rule tells Insycle whether the values between the company records must be an Exact Match or Similar Match.
+8. The Comparison Rule tells Insycle whether the values between the company records must be an Exact Match or Similar Match.
 This example uses Exact Match, but you can learn more about these Comparison Rules in the Pro Tip below.

-8. Ignored settings can specify parts of a field value to ignore, such as specific text, whitespace, or characters.
+9. Ignored settings can specify parts of a field value to ignore, such as specific text, whitespace, or characters.
 In the dropdown, check the box for the values you'd like to ignore.

 In the template, the first Ignore rule tells Insycle to ignore a list of Common Terms that may appear in the Company Name field such as "HQ," "Inc." or "LLC."
 To view or alter the list of Common Terms, click the Terms button at the bottom of this section (see below).

-9. The Match Parts field tells Insycle whether to match the entire field or just part of it—such as the first or last few words, or first and last characters.
+10. The Match Parts field tells Insycle whether to match the entire field or just part of it—such as the first or last few words, or first and last characters.

-10. The Ignored "Common Terms" can be edited using the Terms button.
+11. The Ignored "Common Terms" can be edited using the Terms button.

 Preview Changes in a CSV Report